 Assign this role to at least two users.
 We follow strict security procedures for resetting a forgotten or lost password for users with the ACCOUNTADMIN role.
 These procedures can take up to two business days.
 Assigning the ACCOUNTADMIN role to more than one user avoids having to go through these procedures because the users can reset each other’s passwords.

 It also helps if you associate an actual person’s email address to ACCOUNTADMIN users, so that Snowflake Support knows who to contact in an urgent situation.

 Avoid Using the ACCOUNTADMIN Role to Create Objects¶

 The ACCOUNTADMIN role is intended for performing initial setup tasks in the system and managing account-level objects and tasks on a day-to-day basis.
 As such, it should not be used to create objects in your account, unless you absolutely need these objects to have the highest level of secure access.
 If you create objects with the ACCOUNTADMIN role and you want users to have access to these objects, you must explicitly grant privileges on the objects to the roles for these users.

-To help prevent account administrators from inadvertently using the ACCOUNTADMIN role to create objects, assign them additional roles and designate one of these roles as their default, i.e. do not make ACCOUNTADMIN the default role for any users in the system.
+To help prevent account administrators from inadvertently using the ACCOUNTADMIN role to create objects, assign these users additional roles and designate one of these roles as their default (i.e. do not make ACCOUNTADMIN the default role for any users in the system).